typelevel/typelevel.github.com/_events/2018-05-18-summit-berlin.md

 {% include sponsors.html %}

-If you would like to talk to us about sponsorship options, please get in touch with us:
+If you would like to talk to us about sponsorship options, please get in touch:

 <a class="btn large" href="mailto:info@typelevel.org">Become a sponsor</a>